Focusing on my email list, I tripled my income from fiction in 2022 from the year before.

 There are a lot of choices for email services.
 MailChimp is a popular one because you can start a list for free.
-Once you hit 2k subscribers you’ll have to upgrade but when you’re new and money is tight this is a great option.
+However, they recently lowered the number of subscribers you can have on the free plan and increased the cost of the first paid tier.
 MailChimp also integrates with most other services you may use to deliver books and grow your list like Bookfunnel.
 Make sure you look not only at the limit of subscribers but what you will have to pay once you get to those subscribers.

 Another popular choice is Mailerlite.
 Free up to 1k subscribers I've heard a lot of authors say the interface was easier for them to use than MailChimp but that was not my experience.
 While the interface is straightforward, I struggled with it deleting my emails rather than bringing me to the scheduling page.
 If you use this one I recommend writing the emails out in another program (word or google docs) and then copying and pasting them in.